dalazaro/ponder/README.md

 # Ponder
 ## Description
-Ponder is a microblogging platform for creatives who want to write ideas, poems, proses etc., without having all the noise of other social applications that are filled with images and videos.
-Let your thoughts be known with Ponder!
+Ponder is a microblogging platform for creatives who want an outlet for their thoughts, philosophies, poems, prose, movie/music/TV show reviews etc., without having all the distractions and clutter of other social applications that are filled with external links, clickbait, and hateful comments.
+Let your thoughts run wild with Ponder.

 ## Wireframes
 ![Wireframes for ponder](https://i.imgur.com/7GozdH8.png)